 - Come up with a routine.
 During times of uncertainty, creating a daily schedule can be very centering for your teen – and for you.
 “By creating that structure, you’re able to control your limited environment.
 Will you wake up and do some running on a treadmill before you start work?
 What time will you have lunch?
 Do they want to pencil in some time to Facetime family every day?”
 Create a daily schedule that works for everyone, and stick to it: that can the stability that eases your anxiety when the situation outside your door seems to change every day.

 - Remember to laugh and have fun.
 Having fun when you’re in a state of panic might sound difficult, but once a teen accepts the new reality it becomes easier.
-Guthmann suggests teens try their best to live life as normally as possible despite the concerning circumstances.
+Orcena suggests teens try their best to live life as normally as possible despite the concerning circumstances.
 Everyone should find something that brings them joy, that, obviously, they can do at home.
 Whether it’s spending more time on a favorite hobby or learning a new trade, there are countless ways you can keep busy and have fun during the pandemic.
-Guthmann herself has started writing letters to a pen pal!

 When Anxiety Causes Paralysis